Accounting Designations - CA, CGA, CMA, CPA

 Regardless of the designation, accounting professionals work in a variety of different fields as auditors, taxation specialists, or providers of general accounting services and consulting to businesses.

-Almost all businesses have a need for accounting expertise for tax preparation and/or general financial advice.
+Almost all businesses need accounting expertise for tax preparation and/or general financial advice.
 Larger businesses tend to retain in-house accounting expertise whereas smaller firms normally utilize accountants on an as-needed basis contracted through public accounting firms.

 The Institute of Professional Bookkeepers of Canada (CFB) offers certification for bookkeepers.
 The Certified Professional Bookkeeper (CPB) designation requires at least two years of professional experience as a bookkeeper and completion of an exam.